SethFaerber/mentoring/weekly-learning.md

 ## Current Week: June 26 - 30

+- Full Stack
+  - Seed Rails database with `has_and_belongs_to_many` association.
+  - `<select>` to grab a particular item out of a database
+  - render that item in a partial.

 *Accelerated Learning Methods*
 1. Working Ramsey my pace (solo, pair as needed)
 2. Make a problem to work on (personal project, patterns)